ucbrise/clipper/README.md

 Go into this directory and then run `make` to actually compile the code.
 You should only need to re-run the configuration script if you change one of the `CMakeLists.txt` files.
 To build for release, run `./configure --release` which generates the `release` build directory instead of debug.
-If you want to clean everything up, you can run `./configure --cleanup`.
+If you want to clean everything up, you can run `./configure --cleanup` (if you get tired of being prompted, you can run `./configure --cleanup-quiet` to force cleanup without prompting).

 __NOTE:__ Redis must be installed and on your path to run both the query REST frontend and the unit-tests.
 You can test this with `redis-server --version`.